vain/awesome-vain/README.md

 	.battery: Identifier of the battery to watch, defaults to `BAT0`.

 ## volume
 Show and control the current volume in a textbox.
-Periodically calls the `control_volume.sh` script to get the current volume.
+Periodically calls the `control_volume` script to get the current volume.
 That same script is used to set the volume.
 See below.

 * Left click: Mute/unmute.
 * Right click: Mute/unmute.